SyedMIrtazaHyder/Ubuntu-2023-on-Zynq-Zybo-Z710/README.md

 ```shell
 petalinux-create -t project -s project-spec/template.yml
 ```
-2. Change the directory to the newly created Petalinux, then open the configuration menu, make the necessary changes to configure the project according to your requirements.
+2. Change the directory to the newly created Petalinux, then open the configuration menu, and make the necessary changes to configure the project according to your requirements.
 Ensure that the Ubuntu 23.04 LTS root filesystem is selected as the rootfs type.
 Run the following commands:

 ```
 cd petalinux
 petalinux-config //to build the project
 ```

 3. After configuring the project, save and exit the configuration menu.
 This is to install the necessary components and generate the bootable files for the Zynq ZC7010 board.
-Intially this can take up to 8 hours, but if we retry to rebuild the project it will rebuild within 15 minutes.
+Initially, this can take up to 8 hours, but if we retry to rebuild the project it will rebuild within 15 minutes.
 Start the build process by running the following command:
 ```
 petalinux-build
 ```